If you’re looking for a guide that walks you through how to start a podcast, you’re absolutely in the right place…

-Starting a podcast isn’t difficult, but there are a number of steps you’ll need to go through in order to put it out to the world.
+Starting a podcast isn’t difficult, but there are a number of steps you’ll need to go through in order to get it launched.

-We’ll walk you through every step of the process, including:
+In this podcasting tutorial, we’ll walk you through every step of the process:

 - Equipment selection